-Wilmington is a beautiful city; with our museums, aquarium, beaches, and shopping centers, there is a lot for people to do.
+Wilmington is a beautiful city; with our museums, aquariums, beaches, and shopping centers, there is a lot for people to do.
 Our coastline has thousands of tourists flocking to visit every year.
 Add those visitors to the 100,000-plus people who already live here, and things can get crowded.

 Wilmington residents have seen how much busier our roads have gotten over the past few years.
 So what are the worst roads in Wilmington?
 And what kinds of accidents does this otherwise beautiful area see most?